A-Gharibian/A-Gharibian/README.md

-My main interest is development of SaMDs.
-I’m currently a PhD candidate in VSB-TUO, CZ.
+I’m currently a Bioinformatician and a PhD candidate in VSB-TUO.
-You can reach me in Linkedin/arootinghn/
+Interested in clustering and classification of real-world medical datasets.